liferay/liferay-docs/develop/tutorials/articles-dxp/315-audience-targeting/03-tracking-user-actions/02-defining-metric-view-save-lifecycle.markdown

 [TOC levels=1-4]

-In this section you will define the metric's view/save lifecycle: what happens when a user applies a metric to a report using the Report Editor.
+In this section, you will define the metric's view/save lifecycle: what happens when a user applies a metric to a report using the Report Editor.

 You'll begin defining the newsletter metric's Java class.
 This assumes that you